 This was probably the most prepared amongst all three events I presented partly because there were more folks involved.
 Initially there were no proposal submissions in Hindi, so I and Ravi came up with the idea to discuss this topic on camera, as we usually do over some of our Jitsi calls.
 The initial set of people we expected for the BoF were busy, so initially we only had me and Ravi for it.
 As time passed; Rojin, Riya joined and on the day of the conference we asked Akshay (who was also director in our BoF) to join in the discussion.
 The discussion was good, we had prepared some pointers to discuss but most of them were skipped due to time constraints.
 Less talk on free software was done due to us focusing more on the privacy side of things but overall it a nice experience.

 In the final meeting, on CfP close date, we were discussing about opening and closing ceremony.
 I believe it was Pirate Praveen who said that Anupa should take one and me the other or something like that.
 I took the closing so Anupa took the opening ceremony (for which she prepared a collage of welcome videos and a nice speech).
 Honestly, I didn’t have any grand ideas about it and wanted to give some views/experiences and to introduce the team.
 We were already in an upbeat mood when the closing neared.
 I went in and started sharing my experience and whatever came to my mind at the moment (did spoke quite a while back then) and eventually opened the Jitsi call for group photograph.
-You can see the photo on pleroma or on Internet archive.
+You can see the photo on pleroma, on Debian wiki or on Internet archive.

-You can view the closing here (this I can recommend watching, somewhat a video version of this post).
+Links: Talk page, Peertube and Debian video archive (this I can recommend watching, somewhat a video version of this post).

 Overall it was an amazing experience, thanks to everyone involved and the community around Debian and Debian India.
 A special thanks to Sruthi for bringing MDC to India and Anupa for making the whole event possible by coordinating everything.